hibernate/hibernate-test-case-templates/search/README.md

 Here's a running list of what's available:

+* `hibernate-search-6`: test case templates for Hibernate Search 6
+  * `hibernate-search-6/orm-lucene`: a test case template for Hibernate Search 6 in Hibernate ORM backed by an embedded Lucene instance.
+  * `hibernate-search-6/orm-elasticsearch`: a test case template for Hibernate Search 6 in Hibernate ORM backed by an Elasticsearch cluster.
 * `hibernate-search-5`: test case templates for Hibernate Search 5
-  * `hibernate-search-5/lucene`: a test case template for Hibernate Search 5 based on Lucene
+  * `hibernate-search-5/lucene`: a test case template for Hibernate Search 5 in Hibernate ORM backed by an embedded Lucene instance.
-  * `hibernate-search-5/elasticsearch-2`: a test case template for Hibernate Search 5 on top of Elasticsearch 2
+  * `hibernate-search-5/elasticsearch-2`: a test case template for Hibernate Search 5 in Hibernate ORM backed by an Elasticsearch 2 cluster.
-  * `hibernate-search-5/elasticsearch-5`: a test case template for Hibernate Search 5 on top of Elasticsearch 5
+  * `hibernate-search-5/elasticsearch-5`: a test case template for Hibernate Search 5 in Hibernate ORM backed by an Elasticsearch 5 cluster.

 Please refer to each subdirectory for instructions on how to run the tests.